 It was quite a trick that is still in use today.

-Modern skepticism has devolved into a kind of sneering contempt for some other belief or philosophical position than one’s own.
+Very unfortunately, modern skepticism has devolved into a kind of sneering contempt for another belief or philosophical position than one’s own.
 It’s used most famously today by “The New Atheists” such as Richard Dawkins and Lawrence Krauss who go on the road calling themselves “unbelievers” while still holding all kinds of atheistic beliefs themselves.
 Even one of my heros, Michael Shermer, has fallen into pseudo-skepticism – and he’s the head of the Skeptic’s Society!

 It’s so ironic that the first pseudo-skeptics, the Church, are presently having the latest pseudo-skeptics, the New Atheists, use their own trick against them.